yorikvanhavre/FreeCAD-documentation/README.md

-The whole documentation is continuously being translated by users, and is available in several languages.
+The whole documentation is continuously being translated by users on the [crowdin](https://crowdin.com/project/freecad-documentation) platform, and is available in several languages.
 See the contents of the [translations](translations/) folder for available languages.